PaloAltoNetworks/panos.pan.dev/docs/expedition.md

 With all these huge improvements, we expect the next time you use Expedition the journey to excellence will be easier.

 ## Expedition 2.0 Modules
-The Expedition 2.0 tool aims at facilitating the consumption of PANOS features and assiting on the correct application of good practices in on NGFW devices.
+The Expedition 2.0 tool aims at facilitating the consumption of PANOS features and assisting on the correct application of good practices in on NGFW devices.

 For instance, the tool can assist on the implementation of security policies using Applications, Users and Regions, the reduction of number of address and service objects to increase policy administration